 ES6 features- Arrow Functions Examples | ES6 tutorials

-In this blog post, We are going to learn the basics of Arrow functions in javascript with examples.
+In this blog post, we’re going to delve into the basics of Arrow functions in JavaScript through examples.

-Let us create a normal function declaration in javascript.
-The function has a name, parameters, and body.
+Let’s start by creating a standard function declaration in JavaScript.
+Such a function typically consists of a name, parameters, and a body.

 function incrementByOne(value) {